-Articles on Credit Scores and Credit Scoring Models
+Credit Scores — FICO Score, VantageScore, Scoring Models

 Knowing your credit score is vital if you are going to apply for a home or car loan or a credit card.
 The lower your score, the more you are going to pay in interest, if you can even get a loan in the first place.

 There are numerous ways to get your credit score along with your credit report.
 But, once you get your report, how did they come up with your score and how can you increase it?
 These are but a few of the topics covered in the articles below.
-A great place to start is with our Credit Score FAQ page - then check out more of our articles.
+A great place to start is with our credit score FAQs — then check out more of our credit score articles below.

 How to Get Your Credit Score

-- Do You Need to Monitor Your Credit Score? — Signing up for a credit monitoring service may be an easy and convenient way to check your credit score, but do you really need to monitor it on a daily basis?
+Should You Monitor Your Credit Score? — Signing up for a credit monitoring service may be an easy and convenient way to check your credit score, but do you really need to monitor it on a daily basis?

 How is Your Score Calculated?

-- The Basics of Credit Scoring - Most Americans have no idea what goes into a credit score and what types of scoring models are used when applying for a loan.
+Credit Score Basics — Most Americans have no idea what goes into a credit score and what types of scoring models are used when applying for a loan.
 This article breaks it down into easy to understand concepts so you can get a general overview of credit scores.

 Increase Your Credit Score

-One Late Payment Impacts Score — Before you mail in that credit card payment late, read this article to see how just one late payment can affect your credit score.
+One Late Payment Impacts FICO Score — Before you mail in that credit card payment late, read this article to see how just one late payment can affect your credit score.

-- Unexpected Things That Could Affect Your Credit Score — Sometimes the littlest things have the biggest effects.
+Things That Affect Your Credit Score — Sometimes the littlest things have the biggest effects.
 That goes for your credit score - things you might not expect to affect your score.

 Credit Scoring Models — FICO, VantageScore, and Other Scoring Models

-- FICO 9 Release Could Boost Credit Scores - A FICO score update could be coming soon and just may increase your credit score.
+FICO 9 Release — A FICO score update could be coming soon and just may increase your credit score.

-- Fair Isaac's FICO Scoring Model - Read about changes to Fair Isaac's Credit Scoring Model, FICO 8.
+Changes to FICO Score — Read about changes to Fair Isaac's credit scoring model, FICO 8.

-- Different Scoring Models Used by Lenders — Lenders don't just use your FICO credit score anymore.
+Different Credit Scores Used by Lenders — Lenders don't just use your FICO credit score anymore.
 There are over 50 different credit scoring systems out there, so how do you know which one your lender is using?
 Find out.